dueca/WorldView/README.md

     WorldView/WorldView
 	WorldView/SpecificationBase

 and one of the backends.
-Note that the `OSGViewer` and `OgreViewer` back-ends had most testing, ymmv on the other backends.
+The new 'VSGViewer' back-end currently gets most testing, after that the `OSGViewer` and `OgreViewer` back-ends, ymmv on the other backends.

+The FlightGearViewer needs a running flightgear, to be started together with DUECA; check the run folder.
+It is also able to, provided youhave the visual models and configuration, show other vehicles (like aircraft and ground vehicles).

 ## Author(s)